Start9Labs/documentation/site/source/user-manual/service-guides/lightning/connecting-lnbits.rst

 .. tip:: All wallets created this way are ultimately bound by the capacity of your node.
 If one wallet is allocated 10,000 sats but your underlying node only has 9000 sats of outbound capacity, payments will simply fail.

-.. note:: You will need a Tor enabled browser.
-We suggest using Firefox which will need to have been setup to use Tor - if you have yet to do this please see our guide :ref:`here<tor-firefox>`.
-This also requires having :ref:`native tor setup<tor-os>`.

 What lightning node should I use?
 ---------------------------------